-Metatarsalgia can be a bit of an umbrella term used to cover any forefoot pain.
+Metatarsalgia can be a bit of an umbrella term used to cover any forefoot pain, particularly metatarsal pain.
 Usually the term refers to inflammation which occurs in the joints between the metatarsal bones in the foot and phalanges bones of the toes.

 Symptoms typically consist of pain in the forefoot which is worse during weight bearing, particularly during the middle phase and push off phase of walking when the foot is in contact with the ground.

 In the early stages a separation between two toes may be seen and is known as the V sign.
 Passive flexion or bending of the toe can reproduce pain.
 There may also be hard skin or calluses under the foot due to excess pressure.

 The cause of metatarsalgia pain is usually from the synovial sheath or membrane around the MTP joints becoming inflamed, usually from excess pressure on the joints over a period of time.
 Contributing factors include: